jprjr/lua-music-visualizer/README.md

   * `url` - the url or path to the video you want to play.
   * `loops` - the number of times to (attempt) looping the input, set to 0 for infinite loops.
   * `colordepth` - the integer 3 or 4, basically whether you want an alpha channel.
   * `filters` - an array-like table of filters, each entry is another table with a single key and value pair.
+This is done to ensure filter order.
+  * `options` - a table of options to pass to `avformat_open_input`.
+Keys are the option name, values are the option value.
+If you need to pass the same option multiple times with different values, make the value an array-like table.

 The returned `video` instance is a userdata with the following functions: